PabloGracia/gooddata-js-interview/README.md

 I didn't include much documentation (comments) on the code as the task is quite simple and I think it's very readable.
 I hope it is, but please reach to me if there is anything I can clarify.

+The newly created component, `<TitledBarChart>`, has more code than the original version that was wrapped inside of `<App>`.
+However, this is my take on how I would make the component reusable with different kinds of data, while keeping its core functionality encapsulated within it.

 ## How to run it

 The steps to run the app are the same as in the original description.
 As I've changed the node-sass version, `yarn` (or `yarn install`) needs to be re-run.
 Following that, running `yarn start` will start the app, and after identifying yourself the data can be seen.